Kozea/CairoSVG/test/README.rst

 them in order to test CairoSVG with the right fonts.
 There's a script called ``generate.py`` in the ``resources`` folder that can do that for you if you have FontForge installed on your system.

+You need these fonts to be installed to get pixel-by-pixel equivalent images in the tests:

+- Blocky
+- CalaLig
+- SVGFreeSans
+- Liberation Sans

+You also need Arial to be aliased by Liberation Sans (may already be done by your distribution).

+Last but not least, you have to install ``tinycss`` to make the CSS-related tests pass correctly.